ui5-community/babel-plugin-transform-modules-ui5/README.md

 + Add the sourceRoot logic back and make name/namespace decorator optional
 + Use correct logic for `import * as`
-+ Convert the super calls within convertClassToUI5Extend for better performance.
++ Convert the super calls within convertClassToUI5Extend for better plugin performance.
 + Configuration options

 ## Usage